General Guidelines

 Holidays

-Official LMU Holidays (Offices closed/no classes): In addition to the mid-semester break which varies from year to year; CDM is closed on the following days: Labor Day, Thanksgiving Day and the Day following Thanksgiving, December week of administrative closing; January 1 observed holiday; Martin Luther King Day, Good Friday, Memorial Day, Fourth of July.
+Official LMU Holidays (offices closed/no classes): In addition to the mid-semester break which varies from year to year; LMU-CDM is closed on the following days: Labor Day, Thanksgiving Day and the Day following Thanksgiving, December week of administrative closing; January 1 observed holiday; Dr. Martin Luther King, Jr. Day, Good Friday, Memorial Day, and the Fourth of July.

 Inclement Weather

-Campus closure due to incremental weather is announced on local radio and TV stations and posted on the LMU website.
-LMU-CDM will also make official announcements via university email.
+Campus closure due to inclement weather is announced on local radio and TV stations and posted on the LMU website.
+LMU-CDM will also make official announcements via University email.
 It is the student’s responsibility to stay abreast of weather conditions and notifications.
+Students who are scheduled for didactic courses during inclement weather should expect to be present for the courses remotely via Zoom.

 Parking

 The University provides parking facilities for faculty, staff, students, and patients.
-Students can park in any lot except the G level of the LMU tower, which is reserved for faculty and staff affiliated with LMU.
+Students can park in any student labeled lot.
+The LMU Tower is reserved for faculty, staff, and patients affiliated with LMU.
+Current student lots can be found on the CDM-LMU website: https://www.lmunet.edu/college-of-dental-medicine/about/student-health-and-wellness.

-All CDM students, faculty, and staff vehicles must be registered with the University Office of Student Services during the completion of academic registration.
+All LMU-CDM students, faculty, and staff vehicles must be registered with the University Office of Student Services during academic registration.
 Vehicle registration covers one academic year, ending on the last day of the summer session.
-A registration fee of $30.00 is assessed per dental hygiene or dental student.
 Parking tags are issued upon registration and indicate status as student or faculty/staff.
-Tags must be visible on the rear windshield.
+Tags must be visible on the front windshield.
 Parking tags are transferable to other vehicles.
+If a student loses their parking tag, it can be replaced at no cost.

 Students are required to park in designated student parking spaces and lots.
 Any unauthorized vehicle parked in Visitors or Staff/Faculty spaces will be issued a ticket by Campus Police and Security.
 LMU parking is not designed for long term storage of vehicles.
 If a vehicle is left on-campus during a break or vacation the student does so at their own risk.
 LMU employees are not responsible for monitoring the status of the car during the break.